 The worrying thing is that anyone can be a victim of ransomware.
 Still, most hackers target individuals from large organizations because the payout is hefty.

-In fact, as you will learn further in this article, successful ransomware attacks cost organizations billions each year!
+In fact, successful ransomware attacks cost organizations billions each year!

 It’s not just about the ransom money, but also the overall cost of downtime.
 It goes without saying that the organization’s reputation is also at stake, as the incident will disrupt users’ trust.